FeatureBaseDB/featurebase-examples/docker-simple/README.md

 ![screenshot](container.png)

 ## Run the Insert Script
 The script inserts "draws" of 81 different cards from *Set the Game*.
 The cards are represented with strings.
-For example, `3G◍~` is shorthand for 3 green solid squiggles.
+For example, `3G#~` is shorthand for 3 green shaded squiggles.
 Run the script by typing the following in your terminal window:

 ```
 % python3 main.py